 I've never tried Captain Earle's before, but I do know this is supposed to be quite a heavy English.

-Apparently the Captain Earle's brand was originally blended by Cornell & Diehl for a tobacconist.
+Captain Earle's blends were originally blended by Cornell & Diehl exclusively for a tobacconist.
 Still a C&D production, the Captain is on the high seas now, bringing his blends to a port near you.

 Have I ever mentioned how much I love a crumble cake?
 There's something so satisfying about breaking off a piece and rubbing it out.
 Anyway, I took some notes while opening this one up.